supernovahs/edge-spec/src/syntax/type-system/contract-objects.md

 contract's dispatcher.
 The "mut" keyword indicates the function may mutate the global state in the EVM-sense; that is to say "mut" functions require a "call" instruction while those without may use "call" or "staticcall" to interface with the contract.

+> todo: revisit this. do types satisfy this instead?